rozek/node-red-rest-service-examples/README.md

 In such situations, the following example may be helpful which offers the following features:

 * directory inspection (file name listing),
-* file upload and download with automatic directory creation,
+* file upload and download with automatic directory creation and
-* file renaming,
-* file copy and move between directories,
 * file and directory removal

 File inspection (including timestamps and size information) is not yet implemented (but could be added if needed)